AllenHsu1107/car-detection/docs/proposal.md

 ## 3. Novelty & Rationale

 Instead of radar, we use camera to detect the car in front, and calculate the distance.
-There are two ways to achieve the goal:
+There are few ways to achieve the goal:

 1. Detect the license plate of the car in front, and calculate the distance by the ratio of the plate appearing in the camera and the actual size.

-2. Use two camera shooting in different angle, and calculate the depth by combining the two footages.
+2. Use two camera shooting from different angle, and calculate the depth by combining the two footages.

+3. Detect the appearance of the vehicle itself, and the vanish point of the lanes, and calculate the relative position of the vehicle.

 By using cameras, we can get the position of the car even if the car is not in the middle on curve roads.